brezlord/Zabbix_Template_Dell_N4032F_8132F/README.md

 # Installation
 Import the template.
 If you do not all ready have the linked templates installed you will get an error so import them first.

-Switch template name: Dell EMC Networking N4000 Series Switch Linked template 1 name: Template Module Interfaces SNMPv2 Linked template 2 name: Template Module ICMP Ping
+Switch template name: Dell EMC Networking N4000 Series Switch<br>
+Linked template 1 name: Template Module Interfaces SNMPv2<br>
+Linked template 2 name: Template Module ICMP Ping<br>